U.S. jury finds AbbVie liable for misrepresentation in first AndroGel verdict

 The verdict, which came in response to a lawsuit Jesse Mitchell and his wife filed in 2014, is the first in response to over 6,000 pending lawsuits that have been consolidated in federal court in Chicago.

+The decision in the Mitchell case is the first in a series of test trials aimed at helping plaintiffs and manufacturers of AndroGel gauge the range of damages and define a legal strategy and settlement options.
+These so-called bellwether trials are often used in product liability where hundreds of people have similar claims.

-The jury said AbbVie was not liable for a heart attack Mitchell suffered after taking AndroGel, but said the company falsely marketed the drug.
+The jury said AbbVie was not negligent or strictly liable for a heart attack Mitchell suffered after taking AndroGel, but said the company falsely marketed the drug.

-The bellwether trial is likely to provide guidance on settlement options for the rest of the lawsuits.
+It did not award Mitchell compensatory damages for his injuries and losses.

+AbbVie did not immediately respond to a request for comment on whether it plans to appeal the verdict.

 Reporting by Tina Bellon; Editing by Andrew Hay